 planted to prevent erosion.
 Avoid building on slopes- the greater the slope, the

+faster the land will erode.
 Ecosystems (Water, Air & Soil)- All site and building

 materials should be tested for levels of toxicity before installation.
 Preserve